Whether you’re new to running or you’re a seasoned pro, the first step in your running journey will probably be running a 5k.

 Good running form is all about helping you run in the most efficient way possible, where the least amount of stress is put on your joints and muscles.

-If you have imbalances in your muscles, or you have picked up bad running habits, then learning about proper running form and adopting good form on your runs will help you run faster and more efficiently in the long term.
+If you have imbalances in your muscles, or you have picked up some bad running habits, then learning about proper running form and adopting good form on your runs will help you run faster and more efficiently in the long term.

 More importantly, good running form will help to shave seconds off your run times.